 One of the most frequent questions we get from the academic and administrative departments is whether the unit is permitted to hire a 3rd party vendor to do some or all of their site.
 That question is completely reasonable, given our current backlog of work to be completed.

 The short answer is YES.
-Departments may chose to hire a contractor to complete any or all of the web development process, from content analysis all the way through to development.
+Departments may chose to hire a preferred vendor to complete any or all of the web development process, from content analysis all the way through to development.

-The Web Services team strives to uphold the brand standards established by UCM for the University (brand) and to ensure that the site developed can be successfully delivered via CommonSpot (functionality).
+The Web Services team strives to uphold the brand standards established by University Communications and Marketing (UCM) for the University (brand) and to ensure that the site developed can be successfully delivered via CommonSpot (functionality).
 To those ends, we work closely with the 3rd party vendors to ensure these goals remain in the conversations.
 OIT has worked with several vendors and the Purchasing department to develop a preferred vendor agreement.
-Currently, if your 3rd party vendor is not an Ohio University Preferred Vendor, we will help you work with your vendor and the purchasing department to establish them as such.
+Finance publishes the current list of preferred vendors online.

 There are a couple of critical sign-offs that must be completed to remain in compliance with our process.

 Ideally, these are items are presented to Web Services prior to any presentation to department members.
 Our goal is to avoid the sticky situation, although rare, when something is planned by a vendor that does not jive with either of the two goals mentioned above: brand and functionality.
-The situation gets sticky if the department sees the non-compliant plan and then Web Services has to don their bad-guy hats and break the news to the department.
+Then, Web Services has to don their bad-guy hats and break the news to the department.
+That makes everyone sad.